splunk/public-o11y-docs/private-preview/aopt/aopt-scenarios.rst

 Which workloads need to be optimized?
 ==========================================================

+.. redo the scenarios: (1) [SRE or FinOps engineer] which workloads need to be made more resilient (i.e. we can reduce starvation risk) (2) which workloads can I release unnecessary resources from? make these steps just about "finding"

 To gain a comprehensive overview of all workloads and identify optimization opportunities by detecting over-provisioned or under-provisioned resources:

 #.
 Navigate to the :guilabel:`Application Optimization` dashboard.